emvivre/Chirality-game/README.md

 Game Designer : W. Guérin

-Thankful to P. Grenier for the Molecular modelling.
+Thankful to P. Grenier for the molecular modelling.

 The source code of this program is under WTFPL-2.0, and is available in the game by clicking on the OPTIC logo.